Diana-is-Coding/R-P-S/README.md

   <h1 align="center">Quid Pro</h1>

   <p align="center">
-Welcome to Quid Pro, the ultimate online game that blends strategy, luck, and skill!
-Built with HTML, CSS, and JavaScript, Quid Pro is designed to entertain and challenge players with its unique gameplay mechanics and increasing levels of difficulty.
+This documentation is a detailed step by step breakdown of the planning, design, development, testing & validation, and deployment of Quid Pro, the ultimate online game that blends strategy, luck, and skill!
+Built with HTML, CSS, and JavaScript, Quid Pro is designed to entertain and challenge players with its unique gameplay mechanics.

-Quid Pro offers an engaging experience for users who enjoy games of chance and skill.
-The game is designed to provide a dynamic and challenging environment, ensuring that every round is exciting and unpredictable.
 <br>
 <br>
     <a href="https://github.com/Diana-is-Coding/R-P-S/README.md"><strong>Explore the docs »</strong></a>